microsoft/TechExcel-Secure-and-Govern-M365-Copilot-and-Agents-Sims/docs/05_ProtectSensitiveContent/05_ProtectSensitiveContent.md

 # Exercise 05: Protect sensitive content

 ### Introduction
-Contoso's leadership asked for automated safeguards.
-Auto-labeling, default library labels, and DLP for Copilot ensure sensitive files are tagged and that Copilot won’t process content protected by high-impact labels—meeting the requirement to “prevent exfiltration” while still letting engineering move faster.
+Contoso PG's leadership asked for automated safeguards.
+Auto-labeling, default library labels, and DLP for Copilot ensure sensitive files are tagged and that Copilot won’t process content protected by high-impact labels—meeting the requirement to “prevent leaks of sensitive data" while still letting engineering move faster.